Canon Rebel vs Sony RX100 VI

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The RX100 VI indeed provides for movie recording, while the Rebel does not.
 The highest resolution format that the RX100 VI can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 VI has an electronic viewfinder (2359k dots), while the Rebel has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the RX100 VI offers a wider field of view (100%) than the one in the Rebel (95%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the Rebel has a higher magnification (0.55x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+In addition, the viewfinder of the RX100 VI has a higher magnification (0.59x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon Rebel, the Sony RX100 VI, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The RX100 VI has a touchscreen, while the Rebel has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The RX100 VI has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the Rebel does not have a selfie-screen.